chizzletaz/BakeAndBinge/Testing.md

 **The 403 error handler page:**
 ![html 403 errorhandler error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-add-recipe.png)
+I don't know how to test this page.

 **The 404 error handler page:**
 - No errors or warnings to show.